meteor/validated-method/README.md

 // Method call
 method.call({ arg1, arg2 });

+// Method callAsync added in 1.3.0
+method.callAsync({ arg1, arg2 });
+//      ˆˆˆˆˆ not callback based, returns a Promise.

 ```

 This is a simple wrapper package for `Meteor.methods`.
 The need for such a package came